eriksandstroem/Latent-Space-Growing-of-GANs/README.md

 This README-file contains extra material for Section 7.2.1 and 7.2.2 not covered in the thesis report.

-Below, the random walk interpolations are presented for each model when restricting the latent space to only vary the dimensions {1-8,9-16,17-32,33-64,65-128,129-256} at a time.
+Below, the random walk interpolations are presented for each model when restricting the random walks for dimensions {1-8,9-16,17-32,33-64,65-128,129-256}, one at a time.
 # clgGAN
 ## Restricted to dimensions: 1-8
 ![](gifs/clgGAN/1-8_5pts_100_50.gif)